 1. About this journal

-PEMJ is an Open Access journal, but is freely distributed to members of the KSPEM and relevant institutions.
-This journal is indexed in KoreaMed (https://koreamed.org/SearchBasic.php) and KMbase (http://www.similarsites.com/goto/kmbase.medric.or.kr?searchedsite=kmbase.medric.or.kr&pos=0).
-Full text PDF files are also freely available at the official and mobile website (https://pemj.org and pemj.org/m, respectively).
+The PEMJ is freely distributed to members of the KSPEM and relevant institutions.
+Full text files are also freely available at the official (https://www.pemj.org) and mobile (pemj.org/m) websites.
+For subscription, please contact us.

 1-4.
 Editorial board

 |Korean Society of Pediatric Emergency Medicine, Seoul, Korea|

 |Ji Whan Han ||The Catholic University of Korea, Seoul, Korea|

 |Jung-Youn Kim ||Korea University, Seoul, Korea|